 Fieldstone Veterinary Clinic

-Dr. Cary Brenner
+Dr. Cary Brenner/Dr Nadja Raver

-4 Cottontail Rd, New Fairfield, CT 06812
+New Fairfield, CT 06812

 Phone: (203) 746-5555

-(free wellness exam and discounts too!)
+(Free wellness exam and discounts too!)

 FOOD AND FEEDING INSTRUCTIONS

-Adult Cats – 1/2-3/4 can 2x a day, Adult Dry Food all day UNLESS cat is overweight (then give more canned) — Water changed 2-3x a day
+For All CATS – ¼ cup Dry Food all day UNLESS cat is overweight (then give more canned) — Water changed 2-3x a day

 Chicken varieties of food are gentler to the stomach.
 Most cats/kittens have been on SCIENCE DIET HEALTHY DEVELOPMENT WET AND DRY.
 Cats are Lactose INTOLERANT so no milk.
 They can have Kitten Formula or watered Goat Milk.

-Fresh Step scoopable or non clumping has natural attractant so is preferred to start (one box per floor).
+Fresh Step Multi Cat scoopable or non clumping – has natural attractant so is preferred to start (one box per floor).
 NO electronic or doored litter boxes initially especially for several months for kittens.